Do I have to have any special

 build Wednesday through Friday.
 Saturday we "tour" the

-area, Sunday we drop you off at the airport by 2 p.m.
+area and visit with our Mexican friends, Sunday we drop you off at the airport by 2 p.m.

 Back